-A. In order to figure out what wars or fulfilled prophecy occurred during this period, we should first know the approximate dates for it.
-Malachi, the last book in the Old Testament, was most likely written roughly around 400 B.C.
-A reasonable date for the beginning of John the Baptist's ministry, considered the beginning of the New Testament (Luke 1), took place in the middle of 6 B.C. (see our timeline of Jesus' birth for more info).
+ANSWER: In order to figure out what events, wars or fulfilled prophecy between the testaments occurred we should first know some approximate dates.
+Malachi, the last book in the Old Testament, was written roughly around 400 B.C.
+The conception of John the Baptist, the first major event listed in the New Testament (Luke 1), took place in the middle of 6 B.C. (see our timeline of Jesus' birth for more info).

-So then, what wars occurred during the period roughly between the Old and New Testaments (400 B.C. to 6 B.C.)?
-A key military event, famous even today, broke out between Alexander the Great and the Persian Empire.
-Both parties went to war with Alexander defeating the Persians, in several major battles from 333 to 331 B.C.
+What wars occurred during the period roughly between the Old and New Testaments (400 B.C. to 6 B.C.)?
+A key military event, famous even today, took place between Alexander the Great and the Persian Empire.
+Both parties went to war with Alexander defeating the Persians, in several major battles, from 333 to 331 B.C.

-The Jews even today commemorate at Hanukkah the result of wars that gave them at least temporarily effective national independence against the Seleucid.
-This war was is also mentioned in Daniel 8:9 - 14; 11:31, and is covered in the two books of the Maccabees.
-(These two books are found in the Old Testament in Catholic Bibles and are part of the Apocrypha, which Protestants and Jews don't recognize as part of the canon of Scripture but Catholics do).
+The Jews today commemorate, at Hanukkah, the result of wars that gave them at least temporarily effective national independence against the Seleucid.
+This war was is also mentioned in Daniel 8:9 - 14 and 11:31, and is covered in the books of the Maccabees commonly found in Catholic Bibles.

 The Seleucid Greek ruler, Antiochus IV Epiphanes, persecuted the Jews very harshly for their religion, including ordering the burning of all the copies of the Old Testament.
 He also prohibited circumcision and outlawed the animal sacrifices.
 He even offered pigs up at the Temple of Jehovah, and had it made the Temple of Zeus instead!